ufal/UMR/doc/eventive-concepts.md

 > We will use "abstract predicates" only in cases of predication (using their rolesets and including the aspect, modal and temporal dependency annotation).
 > Otherwise we will stick to the relation they reify.

-### 1.C Other abstract rolesets - reification, implicit rolesets
+### 1.C Reification ... in the same way as action verbs (as events)
-Are the following abstract rolesets (1. and 2. below) used in the same way as "abstract predicates" (above)?
+Are  rolesets for reifications used in the same way as "abstract predicates" (above)?
-1. rolesets for reifications and
-2. rolesets for indicating metadata info (_publication-91_, _hyperlink-91_, _street-address-91_, ...)

 **Feedback from Julia:**
 1. Reification: I think it's much more unusual for a lot of the other **implicit rolesets** to come up in a predicated form, but some of them do occasionally, and that goes for the -91 rolesets used for **reification** as well.
 (Generally, this is a copular or existential construction in English).
-2. Metadata info: I can't think of a case with publication-91 offhand-- maybe that one isn't one that occurs in English. **My goal is to try to follow the same predicating/non-predicating guidelines with all of the -91 rolesets.**

 > **Preliminary conclusion for Czech annotations:**
-> 1. Reification: The abstract rolesets for reification should be considered as events if they are seem as predicates (i.e., they will be treated in the same way as other -91 predicates (others than those for discourse relations)).
+> Reification: The abstract rolesets for reification should be considered as events if they are seen as predicates (i.e., they will be treated in the same way as other -91 predicates (others than those for discourse relations)).
-> 2. Metadata info: These rolesets should be  treated as non-events (i.e., without the aspect, modal and temporal dependency annotation).

-### 1.D Rolesets have-quant-91 AND have-degree-91
+#### Rolesets have-quant-91 AND have-degree-91
-Rolesets for quantities and rolesets for comparative/superlative constructions (as the special cases of reification / abstract rolesets) should not be considered events?
+Rolesets for quantities and rolesets for comparative/superlative constructions (as the special cases of reification  should not be considered events?
 Also other quantity-related abstract predicates like _rate-entity-91_, _range-91_, etc.

 **Feedback from Julia:**
 I use these in the same way you mentioned above.
 For sentences like _He was the tallest boy in the room_ or _there are 10 more blue blocks than red blocks_, I would use _have-degree-91_ or _have-quant-91_ as the top node of the graph and treat it as an event, with :aspect/:modstr/:temporal dependency.